trinitarn/Propensity-Score-Matching-to-Assess-Women-Being-PKH-Recipient-Impacts-On-Household-s-Welfare/README.md

 # Impact of Women as PKH Beneficiaries on Household Consumption in Indonesia

+## A Little Disclaimer:
+This was supposed to be my thesis topic.
+However, the data is not enough to be considered statistically significant.
+Please focus more on the code and result rather the writing.
+Thank you.

 ## 📄 Project Description
 This project examines whether assigning women as the primary recipients of Indonesia’s *Program Keluarga Harapan* (PKH) — a conditional cash transfer program — leads to greater household welfare compared to assigning male recipients.